-I’ve got some special topic for you today – there’s one little security issue I recently discovered with external sharing in SharePoint Online.
+I’ve got a special topic for you today – there’s one little security issue I’ve recently discovered with external sharing in SharePoint Online.
 Microsoft says it’s by design.
-Unfortunately, it can lead to a situation when your users will share the sensitive document with the wrong person.
-Let’s have a look on that in details now.
+Unfortunately, it can lead to a situation where your users share the sensitive document with the wrong person.
+Let’s have a look at that in detail.

 External Sharing Options?

-- First – You can invite someone by sending a unique link to the document.
+- First – Inviting someone by sending a unique link to the document.
 Every person with this link can view or edit this document.

-- Second – You can invite someone by sending an invitation to the document to a specific user.
-He can access the document using his Microsoft or organizational account.
+- Second – You can send an invitation to the document to a specific user.
+They can access the document using his Microsoft or organizational account.

 How does the default option work?